vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 Apply complete!
 Resources: 10 added, 0 changed, 0 destroyed.
 ```

 At this point you have created bootstrap, loadbalancer, 3 master, and 3 worker VMs!
 They are powered off.
+Do not power them on yet.

-#### Add custom properties to the VMs
+## Add custom properties to the VMs
 We need to add properties to the VMs which are used for further configuration of the VMs during the installation process.

 - Run `vcd.sh`.
-This will add a "ProductSectionList" containing 2 properties: `guestinfo.ignition.config.data`  information to the VApp Template for each CoreOS VM, and `guestinfo.ignition.config.data.encoding` with a value of `base64`.
+The script will use VMWare APIs to add a "ProductSectionList" to the VApp Template for each VM.
+The "ProductSectionList" contains 2 properties:
+    * `guestinfo.ignition.config.data` - this is information that is used to reconfigure the VM on first boot (and only on first boot)
+    * `guestinfo.ignition.config.data.encoding` with a value of `base64`.
-It will also add other properties to bootstrap and loadbalancer.
+The script will also add other properties to bootstrap and loadbalancer.
 - To verify that vcd.sh worked, run `vcd_get_after_vcd_put.sh` which will GET all the config that vcd.sh POSTed.
 The script writes files to /tmp
    - Verify the files in /tmp.
 There should be correct ignition data in the Product Section in each CoreOS VApp template.
 (Hint: run base64 -d on the encoded parts to see what is encoded)

-#### Let OpenShift finish the installation:
+## Let OpenShift finish the installation:
 Once you power on all the VMs there is an intricate dance between all the VMs which results in a completed install.
 You play a manual role as well by approving pending certificates.
+To debug see **Debugging the OCP installation dance** below.

 - power on all the VMs in the VAPP.
 Alternatively:
 - change terraform template to power on the VMs: run `sed -i "s/false/true/" main.tf`